gurdeep530/Gambling-discord-bot/README.md

-# Gambling-discord-bot
+# Tyrone_Jenkins
-Discord bot with an economy where you can bet on mini games and create real-time under/over lines for a player on Rainbow Six Siege
+discord bot

+Economy setup that gives discord members their own amount of money.
+Siegeline command creates a betting line for a player and allows people in the discord to make bets on the line.

+Dependencies:
+npm i puppeteer
+npm i discord.js-games
+npm i discord.js